Terry Baker: College career

 Baker played point guard on the Oregon State basketball team, and quarterback in football, but was a halfback as a sophomore in 1960.
 He threw for 3,476 yards and 23 touchdowns and rushing for 1503 yards and 15 touchdowns, and graduated with a Bachelor of Science in mechanical engineering in 1963.

 On November 27, 1962, Baker won the Heisman Trophy for his achievements during the 1962 season.
-He was the first player from a school west of Texas to win the award.
 In addition to winning the Heisman, he also won the Maxwell Award and the W. J. Voit Memorial Trophy in 1962, was a consensus first team All-American, was named as the Sports Illustrated Sportsman of the Year, was a Helms Foundation Award recipient and won 14 player of the year awards, including from AP, UPI and The Sporting News.
 He also played in the College All-Star Game in Chicago on August 2, 1963, the last time the collegiate stars defeated the reigning NFL champion.

 Baker's 99-yard run in the first quarter against Villanova in the frigid Liberty Bowl (in Philadelphia in mid-December 1962), the only score in Oregon State's 6–0 victory, remains an NCAA record.
 Because plays from scrimmage can never start from the goal line, the record can never be broken, only tied.